This post may contain affiliate links. Please see our disclosure policy.

 - It’s so simple to pull together, it’s easy enough for a weeknight if you are after something indulgent and delicious like this.

-- The pudding creates its own chocolate sauce so there's no need for you to add another pan to your washing up and making your own chocolate sauce (or buy one!)
+- The pudding creates its own chocolate sauce, so there’s no need for you to add another pan to your washing up and make your own chocolate sauce (or buy one!)

 Cocoa powder – make sure you use the unsweetened variety (and definitely not hot chocolate powder!)